Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Abstract

 \section{Abstract}

-Mechanical resonators are well suited for probing the properties of liquid helium, since the resonant characteristics are sensitive to the fluid properties.
-Quartz tuning forks have gained much popularity in recent years as the resonators of choice.
-They have many superior properties when compared to other resonators, such as vibrating wires.
-However, the intricate geometry of a tuning fork represents a challenge for analyzing their behavior in a fluid environment; analytical approaches cannot be employed.
-In this article the characteristics of quartz tuning fork resonators in superfluid helium are studied by numerical simulations.
-We account for the compressibility of the medium, that is, acoustic phenomena and neglect viscosity.
-We compute the influence to the oscillator response when the fork is immersed in an inviscid compressible fluid.
+Immersed mechanical resonators are well suited for probing the properties of fluids, since the surrounding environment influences the resonant characteristics of such oscillators in several ways.
+Quartz tuning forks have gained much popularity in recent years as the resonators of choice for studies of liquid helium.
+They have many superior properties when compared to other oscillating bodies conventionally used for this purpose, such as vibrating wires.
+However, the intricate geometry of a tuning fork represents a challenge for analyzing their behavior in a fluid environment -- analytical approaches do not carry very far.
+In this article the characteristics of immersed quartz tuning fork resonators are studied by numerical simulations.
+We account for the compressibility of the medium, that is acoustic phenomena, and neglect viscosity, with the aim to realistically model the oscillator response in superfluid helium.
 The significance of different tuning fork shapes is studied.
-Acoustic emission in infinite medium and acoustic resonances in a confined space are investigated.
-The results can aid in choosing a quartz tuning fork with suitable properties for experiments, as well as understanding measured data.
+Acoustic emission in infinite medium and acoustic resonances in confined volumes are investigated.
+The results can aid in choosing a quartz tuning fork with suitable properties for experiments, as well as interpreting measured data.